othmanjaber/Axivio-Axora/README.md

 The **[WRO 2025 Future Engineers - Self-Driving Cars](https://wro-association.org/)** challenge invites teams to design, build, and program a robotic vehicle capable of driving autonomously on a racetrack that changes dynamically for each round.
 The competition includes two main tasks: completing laps while navigating randomized obstacles and successfully performing a precise parallel parking maneuver.
 Teams must integrate advanced robotics concepts such as computer vision, sensor fusion, and kinematics, focusing on innovation and reliability.

-This challenge emphasizes all aspects of the engineering process, including:
-- **Mobility Management:** Developing efficient vehicle movement mechanisms.
-- **Obstacle Handling:** Strategizing to detect and navigate traffic signs (red and green markers) within specified rules.
-- **Documentation:** Showcasing engineering progress, design decisions, and open-source collaboration through a public GitHub repository.

-Points are awarded based on performance in the challenge rounds, quality of the engineering documentation, and the ability to create an innovative and robust solution.
-The goal is to inspire STEM learning through real-world robotics applications, teamwork, and creative problem-solving.

 Learn more about the challenge [here](https://wro-association.org/wp-content/uploads/WRO-2025-Future-Engineers-Self-Driving-Cars-General-Rules.pdf).

 ## Axora - Our Robot <a class="anchor" id="robot-image"></a>